dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 -------------------

 Go is not an object-oriented language but a huge amount of knowledge from that domain can be transferred to Go.
-The concept of `class` can be mapped to `struct`.
+The concept of `class` can be roughly mapped to `struct`.
+Unlike classes structs are simply data structures, but they are data structures to which you can associate methods as we will see later.

 This PHP class: